Atharva-Deshmukh-23662/RobotController-AndroidApp-/README.md

 - **FPGA Hardware**: Controls motors and grippers
 - **Bluetooth Communication**: HC-05 module for wireless control

+## Project Scope

+This project focuses on developing a small-scale mobile robot capable of completing simple, physical tasks within a defined indoor environment.
+The tasks are intentionally varied to test the robot’s adaptability and include:

+- **Object Retrieval:** Picking and bringing an item from a designated location.
+- **Sorting:** Identifying and arranging small boxes based on category or size.
+- **Path Drawing:** Moving in a pattern to “draw” shapes or letters on the floor.

+While currently built for a controlled, small-scale environment, this MVP has potential for industrial-oriented use cases in warehouse automation, indoor delivery, and smart factory operations, once scaled with stronger hardware, better perception, and robust autonomy.

 ## ✨ Key Features

 ### 🗣️ Voice Recognition & AI